ciao-project/ciao/ciao-launcher/README.md

 # Attaching and Detaching RBD images

-Volumes can be attach and detached from VM instances after those instance have been created.
+Volumes can be attached to VM instances after those instances have been created.
 This can be done regardless of whether the instance is actually running or not.
-It is possible to detach an instance that was attached in the original workload that created the instance, e.g., via the storage field in the YAML payload.
-It is not possible to attach or detach RBD images from containers.
+It is possible to detach volumes from an instance only when the instance is exited.
+It is not possible to attach images to running containers.

 ## Attaching a volume to a container at creation time